noirelab/mint-setup/readme.md

 - Pre-configured keyboard shortcuts for productivity
 - Docker containerization with buildx and compose plugins
 - Miniconda3 for Python development
-- Atuin for enhanced shell history with sync capabilities
 - Interactive setup script with per-component installation
 - Automatic shortcut configuration for both GNOME and Cinnamon
 - Startup integration for window opacity effects